A love letter, of sorts

 I wrote her once a week for the last few years of her life.
 Short little notes.
 Nothing terribly exciting.
 In fact, I remember thinking on more than one occasion, “I have nothing to SAY!
 I didn’t DO anything this week!”
 But that wasn’t the point, in the end.
 The point was that once a week she could hold in her hand a tangible reminder of her granddaughter’s affection.
 Each one, a love letter.

 I still have the last letter I wrote to her.
 When it became apparent that the end was near, I held off sending it.
-I was afraid it would arrive after she died, and cause my aunt even more pain.
+I was afraid it would arrive after she died and cause my aunt even more pain.

 I have moved four times since she died, and that little envelope bearing her name has made the trip each time.
-I cannot bear to throw it away, and I cannot bear to open it.
+I cannot bear to throw it away and I cannot bear to open it.
 At one point I felt as though it wasn’t special or important enough to be the last thing I wrote to her.
-Now that I am older and a bit wiser, I know that the sacred is often found in the mundane.
+Now that I am older and a bit wiser I know that the sacred is often found in the mundane.
 Whatever silly story about the kids, or the house, or the dog- it would have been enough.
 I was always enough in her eyes.

-When my mother sensed there wasn’t much time left she called me, and held her phone up to Mema’s ear, so that I could tell her how much I loved her.
+When my mother sensed there wasn’t much time left she called me, and held her phone up to Mema’s ear so I could tell her how much I loved her.
 I hope she heard me, but even if she didn’t, I know she knew.
 She knew because I made sure she knew.

 I was devastated when she died, but I had no regrets.
 My last visit with her was perfect.
 She was more lucid than she had been the past few times I’d seen her.
 We sat in the lovely little sun dappled sitting room at my Aunt Mimi’s house, and chatted and watched the birds through the window.